A Watery Grave: Introduction

 Societies for Saving “persons apparently drowned”

-When an English physician read a paper to the Royal Society in 1745 about “a man dead in appearance recovered by distending the lungs with air,” the scientific and medical community did not follow up this promising lead.
-In 1767, however, the medical climate was more receptive when a physician described several cases of resuscitation in Switzerland to the Academy of Sciences in Paris.
+When an English physician read a paper to the Royal Society of London in 1745 about “a man dead in appearance recovered by distending the lungs with air,” the scientific and medical community did not follow up this promising lead.
+In 1767, however, the medical climate was more receptive when a physician described several cases of resuscitation in Switzerland to the French Academy of Sciences in Paris.
 Soon societies for the revival of the apparently drowned were created in the leading scientific cities—Amsterdam, Milan, Venice, Hamburg, Paris, St. Petersburg, Berlin, and Boston, Massachusetts.
-(Soon afterward its founding in 1786, the Boston Society issued a broadsheet with instructions for resuscitating the drowned).
+(Soon after its 1786 founding in Boston, the Massachusetts Humane Society issued a broadsheet with instructions for resuscitating the drowned).

 Soon the Dutch society had collected enough information on its successful treatments to publish a paper, which was translated into English by Thomas Cogan, an English physician.
 He showed it to his friend and colleague William Hawes, an apothecary (pharmacist) who lived near the Thames River.
 Hawes was enthusiastic and began to follow the Dutch recommendations.
 He even paid people to bring bodies to him within a reasonable time after apparently drowning (which is reported to have led to a novel kind of fraud—but that’s another story).
 Local physicians, however, opposed and even ridiculed him.